Mohamed-Imed-Eddine/Harmonic-NAS/README.md

 # Harmonic-NAS
 *Harmonic-NAS* is a novel framework for the design of multimodal neural networks on resource-constrained devices.
-It employs a two-tier optimization strategy with an outer evolutionary search stage for the unimodal backbone networks and an inner differentiable search stage for the multimodal fusion network architecture. *Harmonic-NAS* also includes the hardware dimension in its optimization procedure by assessing the inference latency and energy consumption.
+It employs a two-tier optimization strategy with a first-stage evolutionary search for the unimodal backbone networks and a second-stage differentiable search for the multimodal fusion network architecture. *Harmonic-NAS* also includes the hardware dimension within its optimization procedure by including the inference latency and energy consumption as optimization objectives for an optimal deployment on resource-constrained devices.

 ![framework](framework-1.png)

+ # Paper and Supplementary

+Please find our arXiv version [here](https://arxiv.org/abs/2309.06612) for the full paper with additional results.
+Our paper has been accepted for publication in the 15th Asian Conference on Machine Learning (ACML 2023)

 # Requirements